ocramz/ocramz.github.io/posts/2024-12-16-deep-music-rec-pt1.markdown

 * For each dataset partition and audio chunk, sample a few other chunks from the graph distance map (<a href="https://en.wikipedia.org/wiki/Isochrone_map">"isochrone"</a>?), among the closest and farthest from the anchor.
 The IDs for these will be stored in a <b>triplet metadata table</b>.
 * The PyTorch `Dataset` looks up a triplet from a row index, then using that it retrieves the respective audio chunks (which are stored in SQLite as `np.ndarray`s).

+As a side note, I highly recommend storing intermediate dataset stages in a SQLite database rather than in a filesystem.
+This lets us look up things by various attributes without having to rely on crazy regexes, which in turn should help with long-term maintainability.
+Since it's always available thanks to the Python base library, you don't have to worry about the DB being unreachable and the like.

 The music preference graph and audio samples were constructed from public sources.